Tag: AI

 My thoughts today led me to reading about nuclear wastes.
 It turns out that what we call “nuclear waste” is a pretty vague term.

 A light-water reactor generates different kind of “waste” from a molten salt reactor.
 A traditional light-water reactor doesn’t consume fuel efficiently.
 It leaves behing partially consumed fuel that is not economically attractive to refine for further use.
 These partially spent rods continue to generate heat and are sometimes stored in cooling pools.
+Wastes from light-water reactors contain plutonium, which can be used to create atomic weapons.

 Post of the Week 2021-04-06